 1. Strong, clear communication skills for workplace success

-Regardless of what type of responsibilities your job involves, strong communication skills – both verbal and written – will get you ahead in your career.
+Strong communication skills– verbal and written – will get you ahead in your career regardless of what type of responsibilities your job involves.
 Why?
-Because whether you are conveying information internally (your manager, team, colleagues and wider business) or externally (customers, clients and partners), being an effective communicator is critical in doing your job well.
+Because whether you are conveying information internally (your manager, team, colleagues, and broader business) or externally (customers, clients and partners), being an effective communicator is critical to doing your job well.

 Essential communication skills to continually develop are: